akaigoro/df4j/README.md

     }
 </pre>

-We started with Actor example, as actor model is widely known.
+We started with an Actor example, as actor model is widely known.
 However, df4j treats actors as a special case of a node in dataflow graph, namely, a node with one explicit input arc (there is also an implicit arc which makes a loop and holds one token - the state of the node instance).
 Below is an implementation based on naked DataflowNode: